Vatuu/BymlEditor/README.md

 Currently, the tool can only **read** files, and neither edit them, nor import-export them from/to other formats.
 These features will be added soon though.

+### Note
+Due to some issues with the used library, the further development of this tool might be delayed a while, since I have to create a custom FileType Library.

 ## TODO List